Protocol Lending Guide 2025: Complete Guide

 - Permissionless: No KYC requirements or account approvals needed

-Disadvantages of DeFi Lending
+Disadvantages of Blockchain Lending

-However, DeFi lending also has limitations:
+However, digital asset lending also has limitations:

 - Technical Complexity: Requires understanding of wallets, gas fees, and smart contracts